 There are a lot of different tools you can use to measure the performance of your site.
 You can check out a full list further below.
 For this example, we are going to be using Pingdom, one of the most popular and commonly used tools.

 Speed Test Location Matters

 Almost every speed test tool allows you to choose from different testing locations around the globe, and this matters quite a bit.
-The reason is that this is all relative to the data center where your WordPress site is hosted.
-TTFB, network latency, all come into play.
-If you’re a Kinsta client, we have 19 different data centers you can choose from for your sites.
+This is because your speed is relative to the data center where your WordPress site is hosted.
+TTFB, network latency, and more come into play.
+And if you’re a Kinsta client, we have 35 different data centers you can choose from for your sites.

-So it’s important to speed test your site both from a location that is close to your data center and one that is far away.
+So it’s important to speed test your site both from a location that’s close to your data center, as well as one that’s far away.
 This will also help you see how much of an impact the CDN has on your WordPress site.
-You can also disable your CDN temporarily and re-test again without to really see the difference.
+You can even disable your CDN temporarily and re-test again without it to really see the difference.